krnsk0/modeload/README.md

 # modeload

-A simple CLI tool to save and load Cursor custom modes as JSON files.
-Cursor IDE does not yet expose a means to programatically configure custom modes, commit mode configs to VCS, etc. This tool is a workaround until Cursor supports a means to do this.
+As of June 2025, Cursor IDE does not expose a means to programatically configure custom modes, commit mode configs to VCS, etc. This tool small CLI tool allows saving and loading Cursor custom modes as JSON files, and will be maintained until Cursor supports this natively.

+Cursor also limits the user to 5 custom modes.
+This tool allows bypassing this limit.

 ## Installation